yeehaa123/presentation-moonconf/slides.md

 —Ludwig Mies van der Rohe

+---
+1. Lived Space
+2. Construction
+3. Bricks and Mortar

 <!---

-To sum this up: Architecture is three things at the same time:
+To sum this up: Architecture is actually three things at the same time:

-1. Lived Spaces
-2. An expression of a desired future
+An material representation of a desired future, a set of ideals, a lived space, an ethos, a home

+It's a technical construction.
+A feat of engineering.
+The product of many though choices.

-3. But, of course, it's also simply assemblage of building blocks.
+But, of course, it's also simply collection of blocks.
 Or, as the famous modernist architect Mies van der Rohe said: "Architecture starts when you carefully put two bricks together.
 There it begins."

 -->